The Center for the Study of Conversion and Inter-Religious Encounters (CSoC)

 CSoC creates the opportunity for such research by bringing together faculty members, postdoctoral fellows, and graduate students into a vibrant and devoted community of scholars.
 It promotes creative academic scholarship and public discussion about the three Abrahamic religions and relations between them at the Ben-Gurion University of the Negev and impacts the field worldwide.
 It is the only forum dedicated to the study of religion at BGU, and the only center of its kind in Israeli academia.

-For all CSoC ongoing activities, stay updated by following us here: https://www.facebook.com/BGU.CSOC
+For all CSoC activities, see: https://www.facebook.com/BGU.CSOC